 - Salmon, which contains magnesium, omega-3s, Vitamin D, and Vitamin B6, increases t levels and lowers the sex hormone globulin - responsible for impairing testosterone production.

 - Spinach, famous for boosting the production of testosterone.
 Besides being positively correlated with high testosterone, it’s also a natural source of crucial minerals like iron, magnesium, and Vitamin B6.

 - Eggs, rich in protein and omega-3 fatty acids.
-These nutrients help you manage your t levels naturally and also help your body increase muscle mass due to its protein.
+Eggs can boost testosterone levels because these nutrients help you manage your t levels naturally and also help your body increase muscle mass due to its protein.